CAPLTER/capeml/README.md

 the list structure provided by ROpenSci’s [EML](https://docs.ropensci.org/eml/).

-A template work flow to is included with this package.
+A template work flow is available as part of this package.
 The template is automatically generated if a new project is created with `write_directory`, which also generates a `config.yaml` file and new directory, or with the `write_template` function.
 For Vim users, additional resources for templating are available through